 So what can you do to help?
 Take your pick!

 All of our programs are provided at no cost to schools.
 We count on financial support from the business community, private and community foundations, special events and individuals.
 All money raised is utilized locally to provide programs to Metro Denver, Northern Colorado and Southern Wyoming students.
 Every year, we receive more requests for JA volunteers than we are able to fulfill.

 With training from JA, you can be in the classroom, helping children learn important concepts surrounding entrepreneurship, financial literacy and workforce readiness.

 Take a look at JA’s signature events and learn how your business can help JA, and gain some exposure through participation and sponsorship opportunities.

 Like to bowl?
 Get a team together and participate in our annual JA Bowl-a-Thon.
-Or if golfing is your hobby, look into our Success on the Green Golf Classic.
+Or if golfing is your hobby, look into our Golf Classic.
 With four signature events throughout the year, you have multiple opportunities to support JA.

 It began as a challenge from a friend, and more than a year later Brian Florey continues to support Junior Achievement-Rocky Mountain.
 “Back when the ice bucket challenge was happening for ALS, a good friend of mine issued her own … Continue reading

 Right now, your in-box and social media accounts are probably overflowing with opportunities for you take action, join now, hurry in, or sign up today.
 Now, imagine this magnified by 1,000 and you have a glimpse into the lives of … Continue reading

 “Work” and “ready” are simple words that should be easy to define yet there is a vexing problem facing American businesses: today’s graduating students lack basic workplace skills and are unprepared to participate in a meaningful way in their employers’ … Continue reading